imagej/imagej.github.io/_pages/scripting/index.md

 Inside the example-script-collection jar, the scripts are in `./resources/scripts.` and therefore get added to the menu when the JAR is on the classpath (i.e. in `./plugins/` or `./jars/`).

 ImageJ2 (and therefore Fiji) looks for scripts in subfolders of `./scripts/` as it is already described in the previous section, and for jars in `./jars/`.
-ImageJ1 recognizes plugins and scripts in `./plugins/`
+ImageJ 1.x recognizes plugins and scripts in `./plugins/`

 # Running scripts in headless mode